fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

+**Note:**
-**Note:**<br />To update the adb,fastboot and usb drivers again, just rerun the tool.
+- To update the adb,fastboot and usb drivers again, just rerun the tool.
-In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.
+- In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.